vitaminshoppe/BDD-API-AUTOMATION/README.md

 Cucumber
 ---------
-Cucumber.js is JavaScript & Node.js implementation of Behaviour Driven Development test framework - Cucumber.
+Cucumber.js is JavaScript & Node.js implementation of Behaviour Driven Development test framework.
 Cucumber.js is using Gherkin language for describing the test scenarios in BDD manner.

 Request
 ---------